mouhamed-ali/spring-boot-examples/emails/send-grid/readme.md

 If the mail has not been sent, check the activity area from your send grid account.

-** PN ** : don't forget to delete the api key if you will share it on the net.
+** PN ** : don't forget to delete the api key if you will share your code on the net.

 ## Authors